Not sure where to start?

-What is spouse maintenance and how is it different to child support?
+What is spousal maintenance and how is it different to child support?

-Spouse maintenance is where one partner provides ongoing financial support for their former partner.
-Spouse maintenance is separate from child support.
-Child support is paid for the benefit for the children whilst spouse maintenance is for your benefit.
-It is possible that you may be entitled to receive/pay both spouse maintenance and child support.
+Spousal maintenance is where one partner provides ongoing financial support for their former partner.
+Spousal maintenance is separate and an addtional entitlement to child support.
+Child support is paid for the benefit for the children whilst spouse maintenance is for the spouse usually where that person is a “stay at home parent”, not earning any week by week wages.
+It is possible that you may be entitled to receive/pay both spousal maintenance and child support.

-The Court can only make an order for spouse maintenance if:
+The Court can only make an order for it if:

 - One partner is unable to meet his/her own needs; and